 These double chocolate muffins are rich and moist with a robust chocolate flavor from cocoa powder and chocolate chips.
 Buttermilk gives them a beautiful, tender crumb and best of all, they’re super easy to make and ready in about 30 minutes!
 What are you waiting for??

-ingredient notes for chocolate muffins
+Important ingredient notes

 - unsweetened cocoa powder